OUR PRIMARY VOCATION IS TO BE A SAINT

 Religious life is not about retreating from the world, but engaging it with deep faith and purpose.
 If you feel drawn to a life fully given to Christ, consider visiting communities, talking with vocation directors, and praying about whether this path may be yours.

-Devotion of the Month: The Holy Family
+Devotion of the Month: the Blessed virgin Mary

 Upcoming Events